A History of the Azores

 squeegees the Atlantic in search of Aztec gold,

-hovering on abyssal plains, out of reach but ever
+hovering on abyssal plains, out of reach forever

 deep-sea feeding in a fracture zone till he shakes

-knolls, spurs, or calderas of the Continental shelf.
+knolls, spurs, or calderas of a continental shelf.

-My grandson, not yet born into this world, wants
+My grandson, not born into this world, wants

-to walk the rills and beachcomb for brittle stars,
+to walk rills and beachcomb for brittle stars,

 tin canisters of oil, Sumatran rhino fever pills,

-at the dried-up oceans of New Mexico.
-Blowing
+hissing at the dried-up oceans of New Mexico.

-a kokopelli flute, he looks to Pico do Norte, but
+Playing a flute, he looks to Pico do Norte, but

-no Second Coming comes: no angels, just slave
+no Second Coming falls: no angels, just servant

-trade ruts of earth, vast and waterless, a shaman
+trade ruts made of mud, vast and dry, a shaman

-like a turtle on his back, telling stories till he turns
+like a turtle on his back, telling tales till he turns

 them into songs, on a day when Earthlings said

 they could do away with stars.
-Today I call Michael,
+I phone Michael

 to see if he’s safe at home from India.
 He’d seen